e-pet/e-pet.github.io/_pages/publications.md

 ## Theses
 *Model-based Probabilistic Inference for Monitoring Respiratory Effort using the Surface Electromyogram*
-Ph.D. thesis, University of Lübeck, currently under review
+Ph.D. thesis, University of Lübeck, 2022

 *Integrative Mathematical Modelling and Simulation of Surface Electromyographic Measurements*
 M.Sc. thesis, University of Hamburg, 2015